Green, green and dominantly green. If this is all you see in your garden, boring is an understatement. How about adding in more colors in your garden?

 Your brilliant ideas

-If you are fond of doing DIY crafts like mushrooms from terra cotta pots, and bird baths, painting them orange can be a good idea.
-Also, pots which you have personally decorated, either painted or adorned in another way may cut the monotony in your garden.
+If you are fond of doing DIY crafts like mushrooms from terra cotta pots and bird baths, painting them orange can be a good idea.
+Also, pots that you have personally decorated, either painted or adorned in another way, may cut the monotony in your garden.

 Focal points

-If you have recently bought a not so nice looking rain collector but would still need it to stay in your garden, lead your guest’s eyes to a different direction such as a highly colored feature wall.
+If you have recently bought a not-so-nice-looking rain collector but would still need it to stay in your garden, lead your guest’s eyes in a different direction, such as a highly colored feature wall.
 Paint it in yellow sunset or do a floral or cacti wall mural.

 Colors to brighten your evening